 We all self-segregate.
 We call it cliques or groups.
 In high school it's always the athletic crowd, the brainy crowd, on and on.
 We are trained to get along with others who are trained the same way.
 Everyone is more comfortable with people like them.

-"White privilege is for the most part invisible to those who have it and unacknowledged by them."— Peggy McIntosh
+"White privilege is for the most part invisible to those who have it and unacknowledged by them."

-I was 17 before I ever met a black person.
-Dan was actually half black, his dad was white, his mom was black.
+I was 17 before I ever met a Black person.
+Dan was actually half Black—his dad was White, and his mom was Black.
 His family had moved into town and he attended our high school.
 He was funny and intelligent; an all around nice guy.